Ahilanm/text-prediction-field/README.md

 # Usage

-Finally, just use the below directive in your blade file to display the field
+To use add the below directive in your blade file to display the field

 `@aipredict`